grycap/oscar-landing/content/english/blog/post-elyra-egi-notebook.md

 ## 1.1 Accessing EGI notebooks

 The first step is to access the [EGI Notebooks](https://notebooks.egi.eu/) service.
 Then choose the preferred server option.
-We will select Default EGI environment:
+We will select the Default EGI environment:

 ![Selecting server options](../../images/blog/post-elyra-egi-notebooks/accessing_egi_notebooks.png)